Little Juniata River water or watershed scenery in Pennsylvania

 If the Little Juniata is high, warm, crowded, or access-limited, compare Spring Creek for spring-creek consistency, Penn's Creek for a larger hatch-driven plan, or Fishing Creek for another central Pennsylvania trout option.

-Check PFBC sources for current Little Juniata River regulations, reach boundaries, and any statewide trout rule changes before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check PFBC sources for current Little Juniata River rules, reach boundaries, and any statewide trout rule changes before fishing.

 Primary flow and central-river orientation.